“A charming plantation bungalow, a little corner of England, set in tropical gardens in the hills high above Kandy”

-The majority of meals are taken in the Dining Pavilion - an open-sided building, which offers good views of the surrounding gardens and the hills.
-During cool or wet weather, there is room for 12 diners around a French-polished table in the formal dining room in the Main House.
+We enjoyed all our meals in the Dining Pavilion - an open-sided building with lovely garden views.
+During wet weather, there is room for 12 diners around a French-polished table in the Main House.

-Dinner is an informal, 3-course set menu (the details of which are available in advance in case it features anything you can’t eat or don’t fancy).
-The food is often Anglo-Sinhalese, erring on the side of Raj cuisine, and imaginative.
-Perhaps quail's egg salad or chicken and avocado terrine to start, Oriental fish wrapped in a banana leaf or wild boar curry for main, and green tea panacotta or passion fruit souffle for dessert.
-Alternatively you can order a proper Sri Lankan curry (meat, fish or vegetarian and at least five other dishes of rice, vegetables and dhal; must be ordered in advance).
+Dinner is an informal, 3-course set menu of imaginative Anglo-Sinhalese dishes.
+Perhaps quail's egg salad or chicken and avocado terrine to start, Oriental fish wrapped in a banana leaf or wild boar curry for main, and green tea panna cotta or passion fruit souffle for dessert.
+Alternatively, you can order a proper Sri Lankan curry (meat, fish or vegetarian and several dishes of rice, vegetables and dhal).

-You can also have lunch at Ellerton - usually simple dishes like sandwiches, soups and salads, although you can request something more substantial.
-Breakfast is a buffet and offers cereals and fruits, plus eggs and toast to order.
-Many of the vegetables, fruits, herbs and spices used in Ellerton’s kitchen are grown on the estate.
+Lunch is available at Ellerton - usually simple dishes like sandwiches, soups and salads.
+Breakfast is a buffet with cereals, fruits, toast and eggs.
+Many of the vegetables, fruits, herbs and spices are grown on the estate.